-Auburn University at Montgomery’s Master of Science in Computer Science will prepare you for a growing industry and position you for leadership opportunities in industry, government, academia and the research sector.
+Auburn University at Montgomery’s Master of Science in Computer Science will prepare you for a growing industry and position you for leadership in industry, government, academia and the research sector.

 Your master’s degree will create opportunities for advancement as a computer and information systems manager, computer and information systems security analyst, system and application software developer, system analyst, data center administrator, data analyst, computational scientist and more.
 Our graduates will also have the theoretical and practical preparation necessary to continue their education in doctoral programs focusing on the areas of computer science, computational science, modeling and simulation and applied mathematics.

-Our students will develop skills to:
+In this master’s degree program, you will develop skills to:

 Within each of these options, students can either complete a thesis or opt for additional coursework.
-The options offer flexibility for students.
-Students who choose the thesis option will have the opportunity to conduct research with Auburn University at Montgomery faculty.
+Students who choose the thesis option will have the opportunity to conduct research with AUM faculty.